 As discussed above, energy resources that are considered to be DER include solar PV, combined heat and power (CHP), wind, storage, microgrids, and electric vehicles.
 EE and DR may also be considered as DER resources.
-Some of these resources are dispatchable, others are not.
-Each type has different technological and interconnection options and requirements.

 1. Solar photovoltaic (PV) systems